-- Capacity building carried out through 5 types of weapons and ammunition management (WAM) training, including destruction of obsolete ammunition and depot management.
+- Capacity building carried out through 5 types of weapons and ammunition management (WAM) training, including the destruction of obsolete ammunition and depot management.

 - Destruction of 246,666 explosive items, 194 tons of commercial explosives and over 2.3 million items of ammunition.

 - Destruction of 2,730 weapons collected by MINUSCA and 337 collected under DDR (all non-functional or obsolete).

 - Construction/rehabilitation of 49 permanent armouries and 10 temporary armouries for the national defence and security forces.

 - Capacity building through 6 specialised courses on WAM.
 A total of 333 members of national defence and security forces participated in these training, some of them attended more than one of the courses.
 Suspicious-package awareness training was given to 69 civil aviation personnel.

 - Risk education sessions on explosive remnants of war (ERW) and small arms and light weapons (SALW) delivered to 575,860 beneficiaries.